My 10 poetry books

 Welcome to my poetry page.
 All of my poetry is fiction and I rarely write about myself.
 It might happen, but they are few and far between!
-I have published 9 collections of poetry.
+I have self-published 10 collections.

 Kaleidoscope